-The 2016-2017 men’s and women’s cross country teams are excited about the season and zealous to tackle the year’s upcoming schedule.
+The 2018-2019 men’s and women’s cross country teams are excited about the upcoming season and are hard at work preparing to tackle this year’s schedule.

-Best wishes to our men’s and women’s cross country teams in their 2016 season!
+Best wishes to our men’s and women’s cross country teams for 2018!